Boundary null controllability of degenerate heat equation as the limit of internal controllability: Introduction and Statement of the main result

 \begin{rem} Theorem \ref{main} means that the boundary null controllability of the degenerate heat equation can be seen as the limit of some proper family of internal controllability problems.
 However, it seems to us that the same asymptotic behavior is not expected for arbitrary families solving \eqref{dcp}. \end{rem}

 In order to prove Theorem \ref{main}, our approach is based on the strategies of \cite{chaves2020boundary}.
 In fact, from a Carleman estimate at the boundary, we obtain the optimal observability constant $C=O(\varepsilon ^{-3})$ (see Remark 2.2 of \cite{chaves2020boundary}).
 This is a meticulous and crucial point, which makes the passage to the limit in \eqref{dcp} possible.
-We notice that it involves some weak convergences related to specific trace operator inequalities in degenerate Sobolev spaces (see Proposition \ref{abalfa} and Corollary \ref{abalfavec}).
+However, for the degenerate parabolic case, some specific trace operator inequalities must be obtained, in order to justify correctly the passage to the limit argument (see Proposition \ref{abalfa} and Corollary \ref{abalfavec}).

 The remainder of this paper is organized as follows: in Section \ref{sec-pre}, we present notations and preliminary results, like improved Carleman estimates and some trace operator inequalities.
 In Section \ref{familia}, we construct a suitable family of state-control pairs $((u_{\varepsilon}, h_{\varepsilon}))_{\varepsilon >0}$ for which we will study the asymptotic behavior.
 In Section \ref{principal}, we rigorously pass to the limit in \eqref{dcp}, describing all needed weak convergence results.
 As a consequence, we achieve our main result (Theorem \ref{main}).
 In Section \ref{aberto}, we present additional comments involving some possible extensions and open questions.
-In Section \ref{app}, we complement the proof of Proposition \ref{car-frnt}, giving technical details omitted in Section \ref{sec-pre}.
+In Appendix \ref{app}, we complement the proof of Proposition \ref{car-frnt}, giving technical details omitted in Section \ref{sec-pre}.